-Activist and watchdog groups around the world have raised several alarms on India’s rapid decline in human rights and especially religious freedom.
-The Evangelical Fellowship of India has monitored specific cases of persecution against Christians and have observed a dramatic increase in verified cases.
+Activists and watchdog groups around the world have raised several alarms on India’s rapid decline in human rights and especially religious freedom.
+The Evangelical Fellowship of India has monitored specific cases of persecution against Christians and has observed a dramatic increase in verified cases.

 Matias Perttula, Director of Advocacy at International Christian Concern (ICC), said, “We here at ICC are encouraged to see the Church of Pakistan take notice of India’s troubling trajectory in the declining religious freedom climate and increased hatred directed at non-Hindus across the country.
 More must be done by the international community to keep India in check.”